We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 To prevent crowding, tents larger than 10’x10′ are prohibited on 30A public beaches.
 All tents are limited to the top half of the open beach, with a 4-foot walkway between them, except Grayton Beach.
 Leave a 15-foot setback from the dunes for emergency vehicles.

-Rules For Beach Tents On Private 30A Beaches
+Rules for Beach Tents on Private 30A Beaches

-Most community or neighborhood private beaches do not allow tents.
 Why?
 Outside of the beach towns, these private neighborhood beaches are often smaller and accommodate a larger number of people.
 Only allowing umbrellas helps preserve space for all guests.
-In other places, choose to only allow beach chairs and umbrella rental sets due to the aesthetic and the provision of an upscale luxury experience.

 The only way to know the 30A beach tent rules for a private beach is to ask your host or property management company!
 Please do this in advance because it’s never fun to have unexpected surprises at check-in.
 Additionally, some private beaches allow them, but only up to 6 feet wide, and so on.
 So, there is no blanket answer!